Let’s talk about the curling iron mistakes you might be making.

-It’s common to think that the longer you hold the curling iron in one place, the better the curl.
+People tend to think that the longer you hold the curling wand in one place, the better the curl.
 But this mistake can lead to excessive heat exposure, damaging your hair and making it dry and brittle.

 For most hair types, a 5 to 10-second period is sufficient to create a lasting curl.

-If you don’t get the desired curl in this time frame, you might be using the wrong temperature setting or barrel size.
+If you don’t get the desired curl in this time frame, you could be using the wrong temperature setting or wrong size barrel.